George00001-coder/George00001-coder/README.md

 - 👋 Hi, I’m @George00001-coder
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in Full Stack Web Development and Linux
 - 🌱 I’m currently learning Full Stack Web Development
 - 💞️ I’m looking to collaborate on everyone that will help me advance my knowledge, and also that has passion for development
 - 📫 How to reach me on emails: georgelebbie24@gmail.com / georgelebbie01@yahoo.com  Phone Number:079535983/034935811